Options for change

 Option 2 (Bellshill, Cumbernauld, Hamilton, Lesmahagow)

-Add an additional wholetime appliance to increase the station to two appliances.
-The first appliance will be unchanged and crewed by wholetime firefighters, and the second appliance would be crewed during day shift hours from Monday to Friday between 8am and 6pm.
+• Add an additional wholetime appliance at Bellshill to increase the station to two appliances.
+The second appliance would be crewed by wholetime firefighters during day shift hours from Monday to Friday between 8am and 6pm.
+The first wholetime appliance would be unchanged; AND

-Introduce a nucleus crew to provide a pool of wholetime staff who can be tactically deployed across South Lanarkshire during day shift hours when on call availability is most challenging.
+• Introduce a nucleus crew of wholetime firefighters at Lesmahagow.
+They can be tactically deployed across the area during day-shift hours when on call availability is most challenging.
+This would supplement the existing one appliance crewed by on call firefighters.

 Read the full options for: